 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Light, fine-textured and flavorful, it takes only minutes to mix and get into the oven.
-It can be served while still warm and no frosting is needed, but an optional glaze recipe is given below.
+Moroccan cakes (meskouta) come in many flavors, and this Moroccan lemon cake is wonderfully light, fine-textured, and flavorful.
+This recipe takes only minutes to mix and get into the oven.
+It can be served while still warm and no frosting is needed, or you can add the quick glaze.

 One-half of a large lemon should yield the small amount of fresh lemon juice called for in the recipe, but you can add more lemon juice if you like tarter flavor.

 Try these equally delicious recipes for Moroccan Orange Cake and Moroccan Chocolate Cake.